projeto-dmitri/tacheio/README.md

 ### Advanced Usage

 After installation, run `npm install` and then run `npm start` which will open up a preview of the template in your default browser, watch for changes to core template files, and live reload the browser when changes are saved.
 You can view the `gulpfile.js` to see which tasks are included with the dev environment.

-#### Gulp Tasks

-- `gulp` the default task that builds everything
-- `gulp watch` browserSync opens the project in your default browser and live reloads when changes are made
-- `gulp css` compiles SCSS files into CSS and minifies the compiled CSS
-- `gulp js` minifies the themes JS file
-- `gulp vendor` copies dependencies from node_modules to the vendor directory

-You must have npm and Gulp installed globally in order to use these features.

 ## Bugs and Issues